 This newly approved regulation (effective January 1, 2020) will provide much more flexibility for anglers.

 To learn more about Vermont’s regulations and the “baitfish zones”, please visit Vermont Fish and Wildlife Department.

-In Virginia, all game and nonegame fish may be used as bait when fished hole.
+In Virginia, all game and non-game fish may be used as bait when fished whole.

-There are however both certain area restrictions, possession limits and length limits (for game fish) that must be considered.
+There are, however, certain area restrictions, possession limits, and length limits (for game fish) that must be considered.